-For me, coaching is a partnership that supports the client in achieving their outcomes.
+For me, coaching is a partnership that supports the client to achieve their outcomes.
 Each coaching session is a thought-provoking conversation between the coach and client.
 As the partnership develops over time, coaching becomes a trusted, reflective learning process, that provides space for the both parties to grow.
 The focus is absolutely on the client’s outcome, yet the coach always learns something from the experience too.

 Who is it for?

-Coaching is a great way for individuals to explore challenges and actively move toward an outcome with the support of a skilled professional.
+Coaching is a great way for individuals to explore a range of challenges and actively move toward an outcome with the support of a skilled professional.
 There are many reasons individuals choose to engage a coach including: